 Absolutely!
 Muffins are great for a grab-n-go breakfast.

-Evenly divide the batter between 12 muffin liners.
-Bake at 350ºF for 20-25 minutes or until a toothpick/tester comes out clean.
+To make banana muffins, evenly divide the batter between 12 muffin liners.
+Bake at 350ºF for 20-25 minutes.

 How do I freeze vegan banana bread?